 11. Treat yourself to a sweet surprise at Patisserie de l’Arabie.

-Bornheim is a scenic and serene neighbourhood located outside the city centre.
+Bornheim is a scenic and serene neighborhood located outside the city centre.
 Set in the Frankfurt’s east end, Bornheim is home to cobblestone streets, tree-lined boulevards and a labyrinth of alleyways.
 It boasts a lovely historic charm and a vibrant atmosphere, and it’s our recommendation for where to stay in Frankfurt for families.

 Bronheim is home to a great selection of activities and attractions that will enthral all members of your family.
-From the magnificent Frankfurt Zoo to the lush Botanical Gardens, this neighbourhood is packed with fun for kids of all ages.
+From the magnificent Frankfurt Zoo to the lush Botanical Gardens, this neighborhood is packed with fun for kids of all ages.

 Love to shop?
 Well, you’re in luck!
 Bornheim is well-known for its trendy boutiques and shops that sell everything from gifts and crafts to clothes and accessories.